 15A NCAC 10E .0104 USE OF AREAS REGULATED

-(a) No person shall leave any vehicle, boat trailer or other obstruction on any public fishing or boating access area in such a location, position or condition that it will prevent or impede the use by other persons of any ramp or other facility constructed for the purpose of launching or landing boats or fishing.
-No person shall leave parked any vehicle, boat, boat trailer or other object at any place on any public fishing or boating access area other than on such place or zone as is designated as an authorized parking zone and posted or marked as such.
+(a) No person shall leave any vehicle, boat trailer or other obstruction on any public fishing or boating access area in such a location, position or condition that prevents or impedes the use by other persons of any ramp or other facility constructed for the purpose of launching or landing boats or fishing.

 (1) Bladen Lakes State Forest

 (5) DuPont State Forest

 (12) Pee Dee River north of U.S 74

 (15) the portion of R. Wayne Bailey-Caswell that is located north of U.S. 158 and east of N.C.
 119

 (d) No person, when using any public fishing or boating access area, shall deposit debris or refuse anywhere on the grounds of the area.
 No person, when using any public fishing or boating access area, shall do any act that is prohibited or neglect to do any act that is required by signs or markings placed on such area under authority of this Rule for the purpose of regulating the use of the area.

 (e) No person shall operate a motorboat in the public waters of North Carolina within 50 yards of a Commission-owned or managed boat launching ramp at greater than "no wake" speed.
 For the purpose of this Rule, "no wake" speed means idling speed or a slow speed creating no appreciable wake.